View related sites

 Validity is how well an assessment can be proven to accurately reflect the test taker’s true level of ability.
 Our continuous programme of product development and validation is evidence-based and draws on the expertise of our research and validation teams in fields including applied linguistics, educational measurement and statistical analysis.

-Cambridge English Language Assessment is a founder member of ALTE, which was established in 1990 and now has 34 member organisations throughout Europe.
+Cambridge Assessment English is a founder member of ALTE, which was established in 1990 and now has 34 member organisations throughout Europe.
 ALTE is a collaborative association that works to increase standards and coherence in language qualifications throughout Europe, and provides a forum for discussion and collaboration through its regular conferences and meetings.

 ALTE has developed its own quality management system including procedures for auditing member organisations.
 The ALTE Code of Practice (1994) and ALTE Principles of Good Practice (2001) are available from www.alte.org